tracia-ong/your-travel-safety-agent/README.md

-# your-travel-safety-agent
+# 🛰 Vanguard Scout: Travel Safety Swarm
 An AI-agent swarm built with ADK to synthesize real-time travel safety intelligence from unstructured data.

-# 🛰 Vanguard Scout: Travel Safety Swarm

 ## 📋 Project Overview
 Vanguard Scout is an autonomous travel intelligence swarm built with ADK to synthesize real-time travel safety intelligence from unstructured data.